prisma/specs/schema/Readme.md

 ### Migrate Behavior

 > ⚠ This is not implemented yet.
+See [tracking issue](https://github.com/prisma/prisma2/issues/800)

 Migration time will require the environment variable to be present: